Pratibha2208/Data-Ananlysis-Dashboard/README.md

 6. Quarterly Performance

    Performance variation across different quarters?<br>Best-performing quarter in terms of sales and profit?

+# Dashboard Image
   Dashboard Interaction <a href="https://github.com/Pratibha2208/Data-Ananlysis-Dashboard/blob/main/Screenshot%202025-04-01%20135651.png">view Dashboard</a>

 # How to Use the Dashboard

    Load the dataset into Power BI or Tableau.<br>Explore the interactive graphs for sales insights.<br>Use filters to view data for different time periods, customers, and product categories.